kotzendekrabbe/meetsy/readme.md

 Is a CLI tool which syncs your meetup events with your (google) calendar.
 It could help you to have a better overview on upcoming events.
-You can also sync it with a shared google calendar with other,
-example: you can create a google calendar for your company to share Meetup events with your colleagues.
+You can also sync it with a shared google calendar with others, e.g.: you can create a google calendar for your company to share Meetup events with your colleagues.

 ## At the moment it's only a MVP: ##